overtone/overtone/README.md

 possible to use emacs and slime, or netbeans and enclojure, or eclipse, or whatever else as long as you can evaluate clojure expressions inside the editor.

+Cross platform installation of software, even pure Java, is a pain.
+If you get Overtone running on your favorite platform and it requires steps not outlined here, please drop us an email describing what you had to do so we can include it in this README.

 ### Project Map